The HIPAA Audit: What to Know Before You Get the Notice

 Do you handle PHI?
 If so, you’re bound by HIPAA.

 Does your organization process, handle, manage or store protected health information (PHI)?
 Do your third parties?
 If so, maintaining HIPAA compliance — and knowing that your third parties are HIPAA compliant — is crucial for avoiding civil fines, criminal fines, jail time, and really bad publicity.
 Below is a brief overview of the HIPAA requirements, as well as some helpful tips on how to maintain HIPAA compliance in your organization — and work with third parties who take HIPAA compliance as seriously as you do.

 What is HIPAA?

-The Health Insurance Portability and Accountability Act (HIPAA) of 1996 was enacted to mandate national standards for protecting patient health information from being disclosed without their knowledge or consent.
+The Health Insurance Portability and Accountability Act (HIPAA) was enacted to mandate national standards for protecting patient health information from being disclosed without their knowledge or consent.
 The basic goal is to limit the use of PHI to those with a “need to know.”
 A second goal is to penalize those who don’t comply.